-When recruiting new executives externally, we may grant a sign-on arrangement in the form of a cash payment (typically with a clawback in case of voluntary departure in a specified period) and/or shares (vesting over a multiyear period).
-This is not an automatic practice and considers various factors such as losses that the individual would otherwise incur in leaving another employer or other negative cashflow effects.
+When recruiting new executives externally, the GNCC would ensure any arrangements would be in the best interests of the company and its shareholders, not seeking to pay more than necessary to secure the right candidate.
+A sign-on arrangement may be granted in the form of a cash payment (typically with a clawback in case of voluntary departure in a specified period) and/or shares (vesting over a multi-year period).
+The sign-on arrangement is not an automatic practice.
+This considers various factors such as losses that the candidate would otherwise incur in leaving another employer or other negative cashflow effects.
 They also consider retention ahead of our annual LTI plans vesting.
-Any sign-on awards are deliberated and approved by the GNCC.
-If a sign-on arrangement is deemed necessary in order to attract a preferred candidate, the terms of any sign-on will be determined on a case-by-case basis.
-Preference is given to share-based awards and may be combined with a performance requirement.
+If a sign-on arrangement is deemed necessary to attract a preferred candidate, the terms of any sign-on will be determined on a case-by-case basis.
+Preference is given to share-based awards and would typically include a performance requirement.
+If applied, information and the rationale of this arrangement will be disclosed in the relevant Remuneration Report.